mkoperator/install-jenkins-xenial/README.md

 This requiremnet ensures that we can run this as a compliance script that can run on a machine and keep it as well as bring it into compliance.

 ### Assessement Steps
 The script goes through checking if Jenkins is installed and running on port 8000, otherwise trigger the step by step validation.
 First, validate dependencies.
 Then validate Jenkins install and port.
 Finally run Jenkins.
-Trigger an error if something deos not run properly.

 ### Automation
 Automation is something that I have worked on since getting into professional software development.
 From both from an operating and development stand points mean more time.
 More time for solving problems, more time for testing, and more time for anything but redoing the same thing over and over.
 It has many benefits but the biggest being: cost savings over time, better code, and better availability.